Skip to Main Content

 The ocean grill format tends to produce rooms with a particular character: natural materials, a view orientation toward water or light, a noise level calibrated for conversation rather than performance.
 These are rooms designed for the kind of dinner that extends past the main course without pressure, which is partly why the format has proven so commercially durable along resort coastlines.
 Seasonal crowds at the Shore can push volume up sharply in July and August, and restaurants in this tier need a format flexible enough to absorb both the summer influx and the quieter shoulder months of spring and fall, when the local dining population contracts but tends to be more consistent and deliberate in its choices.

 For those planning a visit from New York City or Philadelphia, the Shore's seasonal rhythms are worth factoring into timing.
-The summer months bring full dining rooms and the energy that comes with them; late September through October offers a different proposition, quieter service, more attentive pacing, and the kind of interaction with a room that reveals more about what a restaurant actually does when the pressure drops.
+The summer months bring full dining rooms and the energy that comes with them; late September through October offers a different proposition, quieter service, more attentive pacing, and a different rhythm in the room.

 Planning a Visit